 Feel free to bring your own decor to add a personal touch to your special day!
-Our weddings are definitely on the casual side and lots of fun for guests and family to join in the decorating.
+Our weddings are definitely on the casual side and it is lots of fun for guests and family to join in the decorating.

 There are two types of weddings: Spiritual (Non-Legal) and Civil (Legal).

 Spiritual Weddings are not legal ceremonies and this is our specialty.
 They are an affirmation of a couple’s commitment to one another.
 Participating in this ceremony will not legally change your marital status.
-In a spiritual wedding, anyone can perform the ceremony: a religious official, a friend, or a celebrant provided by Akumal Weddings can act as officiant.
-We recommend you get married in a quick civil ceremony in your home state or country, then have the celebration of your marriage with us.
+In a spiritual wedding, anyone can perform the ceremony: a religious official, a friend, or a celebrant provided by Akumal Weddings can act as your officiant.
+We recommend you get married in a civil ceremony in your home state or country, then have the celebration of your marriage with us.